Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A further analysis indicated that
 if we did away with the spatial control-panel metaphor
 it could be replaced with a temporal, user-activity based design metaphor.
+We call this new UI design approach EngageUI.
 The EngageUI user interface toolkit that was designed as a result
 turned out to be simple and easy to implement.
 It is described later in this document.